testazure11/react-automate-linting-and-testing/README.md

 # Accelebrate Video Shorts by T4D.IO

-### Automate Code Linting and Unit Testing with Git Hooks and Azure Pipelines
+### Automate Code Linting and Unit Testing with Azure Pipelines

 [![YouTube Video](#)](#)

-This video short demonstation represents some of the content covered in the following React courses taught by [Accelebrate](https://www.accelebrate.com/):
+This demonstration represents some of the content covered in the following React courses taught by [Accelebrate](https://www.accelebrate.com/):

 - [Introduction to React using JavaScript/ECMAScript](https://www.accelebrate.com/training/react)
 - [Introduction to React using TypeScript](https://www.accelebrate.com/training/react-typescript)